teintuc/chamgo-qt/README.md

 what is missing:
 - logmode=live (RevG)

+### Compile

+For that, you will need:
+-  a working docker
-to install/create the qt-bindings follow the instuctions in the wiki: https://github.com/therecipe/qt/wiki
+-  the qt-bindings.
+Follow the instuctions in the wiki: https://github.com/therecipe/qt/wiki

-there are also some pre-compiled binaries in the ['release-section'](https://github.com/WolfgangMau/chamgo-qt/releases)
+Then run <pre>make</pre>

 ### Screenshots
 #### Serial-Terminal